Le Vieux-Longueuil

 Le Vieux-Longueuil (/fr/, lit.
 'The Old Longueuil') is a borough in the city of Longueuil.

-From 2002 to 2006, Le Vieux-Longueuil borough stood for what used to be the city of Longueuil from 1969 to 2002.
-The former city of Longueuil was composed of 3 cities merged in the 1960s: Ville Jacques-Cartier, Montréal-Sud and Longueuil.
+From 2002 to 2005, Le Vieux-Longueuil borough stood for what used to be the city of Longueuil from 1969 to 2001.
+The former city of Longueuil was composed of 3 municipalities merged in the 1960s: Ville Jacques-Cartier, Montréal-Sud and Longueuil.

-Since 2006, Le Vieux-Longueuil borough stands for the combination of the former city of Longueuil and LeMoyne.
-LeMoyne joined Le Vieux-Longueuil borough when Saint-Lambert left the city of Longueuil in 2006.
+Since 2006, Le Vieux-Longueuil borough stands for the combination of the former city of Longueuil (1969-2001) and LeMoyne.
+LeMoyne joined Le Vieux-Longueuil borough when Saint-Lambert left the city of Longueuil.

-Canada Post uses "Longueuil" only on addresses that are located within the former city of Longueuil.
-As such, many people continue to associate the name Longueuil to the former city rather than the current city.
-The former city of Longueuil has a neighbourhood which is also called Vieux-Longueuil.

 Le Vieux-Longueuil borough has 9 municipal districts.
 One of the districts contains LeMoyne and a portion of the former city of Longueuil.
 The other 8 districts are all located in the former city of Longueuil.

 Demographics

 City hall of the former city of Longueuil.
 Now serving as the borough hall of Le Vieux-Longueuil.